buhrmi/livestores/README.md

 #### Client Side

-Set up a subscription and initialize a `notifications` store.
+Inside your component, set up a subscription and initialize a `notifications` store.

 ```html
 <script>